Reproduction and Pregnancy MRes Overview

-- the opportunity to conduct research at the clinical-scientific interface.
+- the opportunity to conduct medical research at the clinical-scientific interface.

-- experience of running your own research project, performing in-depth analysis into a specific area of reproductive/pregnancy research
+- experience of running your own research project in a specific area of reproductive or pregnancy research

 - hands-on experience of cutting-edge technologies applicable to reproduction and pregnancy, and transferable to other areas of medical research

-- theoretical knowledge and an understanding of the latest state of knowledge in human reproduction and pregnancy
+- an understanding of the latest state of knowledge in reproductive medicine and pregnancy

 - training and experience in scientific writing and developing a research proposal

 - grounding in a wide range of reproductive medicine and pregnancy related issues by attending seminars in the Maternal and Fetal Health Research Centre